isomerpages/nlb-mobile-guide/get-started-with/5-eReads.md

 <p>Discover digital books, eBooks and Audiobooks, selected by NLB librarians on eReads screens.</p>

-<p>Sign in with myLibraryID on NLB Mobile App to scan and borrow digital books conveniently using QR codes from the eReads screens.<br/><br/>Overdue fines is a thing of the past since eBooks and Audiobooks will be automatically returned on due date.
+<p>Sign in with myLibraryID on the NLB Mobile app to scan and borrow digital books conveniently using QR codes from the eReads screens.<br/><br/>Overdue fines are a thing of the past since eBooks and audiobooks will be automatically returned on the due date.
-<br/><br/>Not a Member yet?
-Do refer to our <a href="/get-started-with/mylibrary/">Library Membership and myLibraryID</a> guide.</p>
+<br/><br/>Not a library member yet?
+Refer to our <a href="/get-started-with/mylibrary/">Library Membership and myLibraryID guide</a>.</p>